misartg/misartg.github.io/_posts/2022-02-08-Our-approach-to-LAPS-and-MDT.md

 ### Update 4/19/23 - Updating for Windows LAPS ###
 Microsoft [released a new version of LAPS](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/by-popular-demand-windows-laps-available-now/ba-p/3788747), called ["Windows LAPS"](https://learn.microsoft.com/en-us/windows-server/identity/laps/laps-overview), on April 11th, 2023.
 It was included in patches released for Windows 10, Windows 11, and Windows Server 2019 and 2022[^fn-newlapsno2016server], so if you installed those updates, you now have Windows LAPS.

 [^fn-newlapsno2016server]: [Windows LAPS was does not work on Windows Server 2016](https://www.reddit.com/r/sysadmin/comments/12itqb9/windows_laps_available_today/jfvq5s3/?context=1), so if you're still using Windows Server 2016 and wish to manage LAPS on it, you'll still use the old method with the LAPS CSE and the old LAPS GPO settings.
-If you're moving forward with Windows LAPS in your environment, you may wish to write a WMI filter to target your Windows Server 2016 member servers, and then restrict those old LAPS GPOs to those 2016 Server systems via that WMI filter, to manage both old and new LAPS in your environment.
+If you're moving forward with Windows LAPS in your environment, you may wish to [write a WMI filter to target your Windows Server 2016 member servers](http://www.nogeekleftbehind.com/2016/01/19/os-version-queries-for-wmi-filters/), and then restrict those old LAPS GPOs to those 2016 Server systems via your WMI filter, to manage both old and new LAPS in your environment.

 Luckily, the new Windows LAPS can manage clients running the older LAPS CSE in what they call Legacy Mode, so you can ease into Windows LAPS over time.
 Unfortunately, there is additional work to do in scenarios like the one we're try to solve here, preventing LAPS from applying during system deployment.
-But, fortunately, there's [now guidance from Microsoft on how to handle that](https://learn.microsoft.com/en-us/windows-server/identity/laps/laps-scenarios-legacy#disabling-legacy-microsoft-laps-emulation-mode), and we can integrate those changes into our existing GPP.
+But, fortunately, there's [now guidance from Microsoft on how to handle that](https://learn.microsoft.com/en-us/windows-server/identity/laps/laps-scenarios-legacy#disabling-legacy-microsoft-laps-emulation-mode), and we can integrate those changes into our existing GPP.[^fn-postwindowslapsdisableyourcseinstaller]

 Essentially, just as we disabled the old LAPS from applying in autologon situations, we now need to prevent the new Windows LAPS from applying in autologon situations as well.
 This can be done by defining a new registry value named `BackupDirectory` in `HKLM\Software\Microsoft\Windows\CurrentVersion\LAPS\Config` to have a `REG_DWORD` value of `1`, and triggering it to apply when autologon is active.
-We also want to delete this registry value when LAPS *should* apply.
+We also need to delete this registry value when LAPS *should* apply.

 I've already [updated our gist that contains our GPP Registry values, you could copy and paste](#xml-export-of-my-dynamic-laps-enablement-registry-items) this into your own GPO if you like.
 If you'd prefer to write them yourself, please add these two new GPP Registry items:

-  * Create a new **Registry Item** to **Delete** `BackupDirectory` in `HKLM\Software\Microsoft\Windows\CurrentVersion\LAPS\Config`.
+  * Create a new **Registry Item** to **Delete** registry value `BackupDirectory` in `HKLM\Software\Microsoft\Windows\CurrentVersion\LAPS\Config`.
     * In this registry item, visit the **Common** tab, click the checkbox to Enable `Item-level targeting` and enter the `Targeting...` menu.
       * Create a new **Registry Match** ILT item:
         * `Match type`: Match value data